• Doctor

 Overall inspection

-We carried out an announced comprehensive at Central Surgery on 6 December 2022.
-Overall, the practice is rated as inadequate.
+We carried out an announced comprehensive at Central Surgery on 18 April 2024.
+Overall, the practice is rated as Good

-The full reports for previous inspections can be found by selecting the ‘all reports’ link for Central Surgery on our website at www.cqc.org.uk
+The full reports for previous inspections can be found for Central Surgery on our website at www.cqc.org.uk.

-We carried out this inspection to follow up concerns in line with our inspection priorities.
+We carried out this inspection to review compliance in relation to being in special measures and to review the compliance with the requirement notice for Regulation 12 and requirement notice for Regulation 17.
 This was a comprehensive inspection and looked at the key questions inspected, are services safe, effective, caring, responsive and well-led.

 This inspection was carried out in a way which enabled us to spend a minimum amount of time on site.